ChristopheBerthod/Piecewise.jl/README.md

 ### Contributing

 Contributions and suggestions are welcome.
+If you're interested in contributing, please feel free to reach out via [email](mailto:christophe.berthod@unige.ch).
+Bug reports can be submitted through the [issue tracker](https://github.com/ChristopheBerthod/Piecewise.jl/issues), but email is preferred for quicker responses.

+This policy may evolve if additional contributors become actively involved.

-An expert advice on the following would be especially valuable:
+Expert input would be especially valuable in the following areas:

-- The evaluation of `PiecewiseFunction` objects seems slow and may benefit from optimizations.
-- The parallelism of `piecewisefit` needs improvement.
+* **Evaluation performance**: The evaluation of `PiecewiseFunction` objects appears to be slower than desirable.
+More efficient strategies to identify the relevant domain could yield significant improvements.

+* **Parallel execution**: The parallelism in `piecewisefit` could benefit from the scrutiny of those with a deeper understanding of Julia's parallel execution.